alandpearson/elster_reader/README.md

 These sensors are available on ebay for £1.50 - see the picture in pics directory..
 They have a IR send LED an IR receive LED and a nice opamp to turn it into digital format.
-Simply cut off the white transmit LED and turn the pot until the the circuit is trigged (LED on) Then back off the pot a little bit until the receive LED on the board goes out.
+Simply cut off the white transmit LED and turn the pot until the the circuit is triggeredd (LED on) Then back off the pot a little bit until the receive LED on the board goes out.
 Hold DIRECTLY infront (touching) the Elster IR port.
 The green LED shoud flash like mad and you're in business.